 South African agriculture produces a variety of products from fibre, fruit, grains, vegetables, poultry and livestock and ornamental horticulture amongst others.
 Ornamental horticulture involves the production of flowers and plants for landscaping, gardening and indoor display.
 Indoor plants are often more resilient in enclosed spaces as compared to outdoor plant variations.
-They help to purify the air and add aesthetic appeal to spaces such as offices, restaurants, retail spaces, for example.
+They help to purify the air and add aesthetic appeal to spaces such as offices, restaurants and retail spaces, for example.

 Indoor plant workers work as part of a team and travel to maintain indoor plants in varied business and domestic spaces.
 They return to a nursery environment to treat and grow indoor plants and attend to administrative tasks.